jpetitcolas/jpetitcolas.github.com/_posts/2014-03-16-creating-morse-encoder-with-arduino.md

     <img src="/img/posts/arduino/morse-transcoder/arduino-led-circuit.png" alt="Arduino - Blinked LED blueprint" title="Arduino - Blinked LED blueprint" />
 </p>

-Yet, no need of soldering iron as we have a breadboard.
+No need of soldering iron as we have a breadboard.
 The breadboard is the board containing a lot of connection points.
-The board is splitted into two parts by a middle line.
-The two parts are electrically independant.
-Two vertical lines provides the energy source (`+`) and the ground (on the `-`).
+The board is split into two parts (electrically independent) by a middle line.
+Two vertical lines provides the energy source (`+`) and the ground (`-`).
 All the components legs plugged on the same horizontal line would be wired together.
-Knowing that, here is a way to plug all our components:
+Knowing that, let's plug our components:

 * Power line on the "Power 5V" Arduino pin
 * Ground line on the "Power GND" Arduino pin